marcnnn/flame_slurm_backend/README.md

 # Long running Jobs

-If your Job time is Limited Slurm will kill the Job with the Flame runner.
-There are no mechanisims in place to not use the runner if time is about to run out.

-This would be a well appriciated contribution!

-Be aware that you might loose Data because of this.
+If your job time is limited, Slurm will kill the Job while it is running.
+There are no mechanisms at the moment to not use the runner if time is about to run out.
+This would be a well appreciated contribution!
+Be aware that you might lose data because of this.

 ## Troubleshooting